kk1694/old_blog/dl_journey.md

 #### Week 6

 I finished the Coursera DL specialization early this week.
 I found the course great, I'll write up a detailed review soon, along with some highlighted tips and tricks.
 I also watched lectures 9-10 of fast.ai, but didn't give it any serious effort.
 Other than that, I started programming a language detection task, and gave my website a new design.

+#### Week 7

+I didn't achieve much on the learning front this week.
+I watched the fastai part 2 lectures (11 to 14), and completed the midterm for the RL course.
+The rest of the time I spent doing administrative tasks, such as updating and formatting my resume.
+I also took some time off for personal reasons (relatives visiting).

+#### Week 8-9

+These two weeks I was taking time off from my projects (due to family visit and a trip to China).
+Plenty to catch up on.